finos/common-domain-model/documentation/source/documentation.rst

     	id string (0..1);
     		[synonym FpML value id]
     	productTaxonomy ProductTaxonomy (1..*) <"The product taxonomy value(s) associated with a contractual product.">;
-    	priceMultiplier bigDecimal (0..1) <"The number of units of the underlying instrument represented by a single derivative contract.">;
+    	priceMultiplier number (0..1) <"The number of units of the underlying instrument represented by a single derivative contract.">;
     		[regulatoryReference ESMA_MiFID_II regulation "RTS 27" article "3(2)(b)" provision "Trading venues and systematic internalisers shall publish for each market segment they operate and each financial instrument subject to the trading obligation (..) for financial instruments that do not have identifiers (...) the name and a written description of the instrument, including (...) price multiplier (...)."]
     		[regulatoryReference ESMA_MiFID_II regulation "RTS 27" annex "Table 2" provision "Written description of financial instrument, if no identifier available (including the currency of the underlying instrument, price multiplier, price notation, quantity notation and delivery type)."]
     }